 For example, consider the particular instance of openness inhering in my mouth at t as I prepare to take a bite out of a donut, followed by a closedness at t+1 when I bite the donut and start chewing.
 The openness instance is then shortlived, and to say that s-depends on my mouth at all times at which it exists, means: at all times during this short life.
 Every time you make a fist, you make a new (instance of the universal) fist.
 (Every time your hand has the fist-shaped quality, there is created a new instance of the universal fist-shaped quality.)

-Axiom: If a s-dependent on something, then a is not a material entity.
-[052-001]
+a(s-dependence)[Axiom: If a s-dependent on something, then a is not a material entity.
+[052-001]]

 Intuitively inherence holds only where the s-dependent entity or entities have no material parts.
 The accused in a court of law has an s-dependent role, but he himself is a human being, and thus not an s-dependent entity.

-Definition: a bearer_of b at t =Def. b s-depends on a & a is an independent continuant & b exists at t.
-[053-001]
+a(bearer_of)[Definition: a bearer_of b at t =Def. b s-depends on a & a is an independent continuant & b exists at t.
+[053-001]]

-Domain: independent continuant
+a(bearer_of)[Domain: independent continuant]

-Range: specifically dependent continuant
+a(bearer_of)[Range: specifically dependent continuant]

 Bearer_of in contrast to inherence, is time-indexed, since if a is a bearer of some b only at some time during which a exists, but b cannot similarly inhere in a only at some times during which b exists.